xiongyw/docs/pve-8.4-1_hp-elitedesk-800-g4-dm.md

 scsi0: local-lvm:vm-100-disk-0,cache=writeback,size=64G
 ```

-Now add both efidisk and tmp from WebUI, making sure that they are `vm-100-disk-1` and  `vm-100-disk-2` respectively.
+Now add both EFIDisk and TPM from WebUI, making sure that they are `vm-100-disk-1` and  `vm-100-disk-2` respectively.

 Now set identical BIOS/VM ids (for keeping the Windows license be still valid in the clone):